vtereshkov/xdpw/README.md

 _Dedicated to my father Mikhail Tereshkov, who instilled in me a taste for engineering_

 ## Summary
-XD Pascal is a small educational self-hosting compiler for a Pascal language dialect.
+XD Pascal is a small embeddable self-hosting compiler for a Pascal language dialect.
 Any comments, suggestions, or bug reports are appreciated.
 Feel free to contact the author on GitHub or by e-mail VTereshkov@mail.ru.
 Enjoy.

 ### Features
 * [__Go-style methods and interfaces__](https://medium.com/@vtereshkov/how-i-implemented-go-style-interfaces-in-my-own-pascal-compiler-a0f8d37cd297?source=friends_link&sk=72a20752cb866c716daac13abc1fab22)